lurapozo/lurapozo.github.io/README.md

 [Website](http://134.122.3.170)

 Led a team of 4 students to fine-tune the model to become a chatbot specialized in teaching programming to university students, improving engagement and learning outcomes.
-Engineered the chatbot's back-end with FastApi & SQlite, integrating educational resources and ensuring robust functionality.
+Engineered the chatbot's back-end, integrating educational resources and ensuring robust functionality.

 ![Smart Tutor](/assets/img/smart_tutor.png)

+**Technologies:** Python, FastAPI, SQLite, GPT-4, HTMX

 ### Alzheimer Detection with Neural Networks